 8. Enter the Apple Developer account’s username and password and the two-factor authentication code generated on the client’s trusted device.
 Since you will be on the phone with the client, the client will be able to send them the code.
 You need to enter the code in the next step and then proceed to the next step

 Note: If it is not the first time you submit the app, the above picture may contain extra fields depending on the 2FA (Two Factor Authentication) settings on your Apple Account.
 See below:

 9. Under the Special Instructions form, select the Apple and iTunes Team from the corresponding dropdowns.
 In the ‘App specific password’ field, enter the App specific password that the client had sent you, and in the Special Instructions field enter “Manual publish” and then Submit the app.
 This process may take up to 2 minutes.

 - If the Submit button is disabled, generate an app-specific password by following the article Submit button disabled in the Last iOS Publishing Process Step.

-Note: If you have Group Login added, you will need to add a Demo Account for Apple's review as mentioned in the article App Rejection from Apple on Guideline 2.1
+Note: If you have the sign-up/login option enabled, you will need to add a Demo Account for Apple's review as mentioned in the article App Rejection from Apple on Guideline 2.1

 Once the app is submitted and if the submission goes through successfully, you will receive an email confirmation of the request.
 In addition to that, the app is added to the iOS upload pipeline queue for our Uploads Team to make the submission to Apple Store.